The opportunities that a McCombs MPA degree gives you are endless. Before you enroll in the Texas MPA program, you may wish to:

 Congratulations on your acceptance to the MPA program at The University of Texas at Austin!
 There’s no better introduction to Austin, McCombs, and the resources now available to you than our orientation program.

 On-site MPA Orientation events will be held throughout the week of August 18, 2014.
 Attendance is mandatory except for those events marked as optional.
-The orientation schedule will be posted to this web page as soon as it is finalized.
+Please review the MPA Orientation schedule.

 MPA Career Orientation Webinar

 The MPA Career Orientation Webinar will provide important recruiting information (including dates and tools) for incoming traditional MPA students.
 Tune in to learn about specific career services, events and resources available to help you throughout the career development and job search process.

 All new students who plan to participate in on-campus recruiting are required to participate in one of the sessions offered.
 All sessions will cover the same information.
 You do not have to be on campus to attend this webinar.
 It is strongly suggested that you participate in the webinar prior to your initial career advising appointment.

 Wednesday, June 25, 5:30 p.m.

 Note that all times noted are on Central Daylight Time (CDT).
 Session times are subject to change.
 Sessions will last less than one hour.
 Please register at least three business days prior to the desired session by emailing your name and selected session time to Stacy Abrams at: email@example.com.
 Information needed to access the webinar will be sent to registered participants via email at least 24 hours prior to the scheduled session.

 MPA International Student Orientation